Skip to main content

 💡

-Pro tip: Book an evening tasting and combine it with dinner in Psyrri or Monastiraki.
-Many wine bars are walkable from the main tourist areas.
+Pro tip: Book an evening tasting and follow it with dinner in Psyrri or Monastiraki.
+Most wine bars are walkable from the main tourist areas, so you can make a whole evening of it.

 2. Nemea Wine Region Day Trip (Best Overall)